• Agents

 Firebase does warn you in the console when test mode rules are active.
 But if you deployed via the CLI and never went back to check, you'd never see the warning.
 There's no email.
 No blocking deployment check.
 No "are you sure you want to push these open rules to production?"

-Notifications sent842
+Notifications delivered712

-The attack is embarrassingly simple
+The attack is trivially simple

 Here's what it takes to check if a Firebase Realtime Database is exposed: